Buddhist marriage – Why it is unique?

 Buddhism originated in India, yet Buddhists constitute a small minority as Hinduism and Islam continue to dominate the subcontinent.
 Buddhism in India gained significant support as large groups of lower caste Hindus converted from Hinduism to Buddhism in the mid-1950s.

-Outside India, Buddhism has taken roots in Japan, South East countries such as Myanmar, Thailand and South Asian territories such as Bhutan, Tibet, and Sri Lanka.
+Outside India, Buddhism has taken roots in Japan, South-East Asian countries such as Myanmar, Thailand and South Asian territories such as Bhutan, Tibet, and Sri Lanka.

 Buddhist marriage traditions are hence a unique combination of traditional Buddhist rituals along with local customs dictated by geography and culture.

 Marriage in Buddhism is not considered a religious affair as it is the case with other religions such as Hinduism, Christianity or Islam.

 Gautama Buddha has called out the need to maintain a monogamous lifestyle and the need to avoid adultery.
 Buddhist monks have also refrained from marriage as they believe marriage brings with it the baggage of commitments and sufferings that could prevent them from serving the world.

 Buddhist marriages in India are civil affairs in India devoid of the extensive religious rituals that we find in other wedding ceremonies throughout India.
 While a Buddhist marriage may be presided over by Buddhist monks, they are very simple and usually happen in front of a portrait of Lord Gautama Buddha and Dr Bheemrao Baba Saheb Ambedkar.

 Traditional Buddhist marriages in other parts of the world such as in Thailand, Burma, Sri Lanka, where there is a large Buddhist population, involve a combination of religious rituals blended with local traditions.
 In fact, Buddhist weddings in South East Asia are divided into Buddhist ceremonies and no-Buddhist ceremonies!